|

 Battery Backup System

-system utilizing an inverter that has a built in battery charger.
-It will
+This system utilizing an inverter that has a built in battery charger.
+It

-charges batteries and hold them at 100% waiting for a power outage or a brownout.
+will charges batteries and hold them at 100% waiting for a power outage or

+a brownout.
 Your critical loads will never see the power outage.
-Computers, home health
+Computers,

-equipment, and lights will continue to operate when the utility grid fails.
+home health equipment, and lights will continue to operate when the utility

-This is a system that is great for areas where power is lost for short periods
+grid fails.
+This is a system that is great for areas where power is lost

-of time.
-The limit on this system is the amount of battery capacity that
+for short periods of time.
+The limit on this system is the amount of battery

-you have.
-The larger the batteries the longer your run time will be.
+capacity that you have.
+The larger the batteries the longer your run time

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++